aws-samples/amazon-mq-fifo-starter-kit/README.md

 1. Configure Security Group from Broker details section on AWS Console as shown in the below screenshot.
   ![Alt](./src/main/resources/AmazonMQ_InboundConnection_DetailedInstructions.png)

-## Running the PoC from IDE on your Laptop
+## Running the Starter Kit from IDE locally

 1. Find out the Public IP address of your system and follow **step # 8** of [Setup Instructions](#setup-instructions)
 1. Run the program **AmazonMQPoC_TestRunner** with the following program arguments separated by a space